-The first 8 side-effects of the rabies vaccine in dogs, include:
+The first 8 side-effects of the rabies vaccine in dogs include:

 1.Discomfort and local swelling at the vaccination site.

 It makes sense!
-Vaccinations are normally given as injections and whenever you stick a needle through skin, it’s going to get a little aggravated.
+Vaccinations are normally given as injections and whenever you stick a needle through the skin, it’s going to get a little aggravated.
 This is temporary and is not harmful at all.

 The poor dog in the next image looks a little put-out but none worse for wear after a rabies vaccination.

 Before, during, and after his vet appointment.
 He was pretty smug in the first pic- I think he thought he was going to play with my parents’ dog, but instead he got his rabies shot.
-He truly looks like we did him wrong. 😂
+He truly looks like we did him wrong. 😂 pic.twitter.com/6LCg1L4y7K

 2. Mild Fever.

-It’s not unusual for dogs to develop a mild fever after a vaccination.
+Mild fevers are common side-effects of the rabies vaccine in dogs.
 Although vaccines do not contain live disease, they do create a temporary immune-response that tells the dog’s body, “Hey, let’s get busy fighting this new thing.”